EggTronic/Yang-s-Play-Ground/README.md

 ```
-Where I play what I am interested in.
-Where I practice what I should practice.
+This repo works as an incubator for me to start intresting projects.
+I also uses it to do some programming practices.
 ```
 ## To do list
-  - [ ] Hadoop Source Code
-  - [ ] Spark Source Code
-  - [ ] *Vue Source Code
+  - [ ] React Source Code
-  - [ ] *React Source Code
+  - [ ] RXJS Source Code

 ## On Going list
-  - LeetCode-Python
+  - AudioVisualizer
-  - Django
+  - AudioVisualizer-React
   - rxjs
   - webpack